sdgluck/i18n-squish/README.md

          └─ en.json
          └─ fr.json

-The structure of a compiled file follows its position in the filesystem.
+The structure of a compiled file (its properties) follows the structure of its constiuent language files in the filesystem.
 So the compiled files will look like:

     {
         "branding": { *contents of branding.json* },